 Vitamin deficiencies are acute and quite obvious whereas enzyme deficiencies tend to sneak up on you over a period of time.
 The terrific news about enzyme deficiency is that diet modification along with enzyme therapy will get you back to a state of health and well-being.

-If you have further questions or would like to schedule an appointment to address your digestive needs please contact me.
+If you have further questions or would like to schedule an appointment to address your digestive needs call 724.355.9049 to schedule a wellness appointment.